sunil-srinivasa/sunil-srinivasa.github.io/_posts/2016-12-10-Multi-objective Reinforcement Learning.md

 ***Concluding Remarks***

-In this blog post, we have explained how to handle reinforcement learning problems with multiple objectives and introduced the notion of a Pareto frontier.
-In the context of policy gradient algorithms, we have shown how to extend the mathematical concepts derived for the scalar reward case to higher dimensions via the radial algorithm.
-With $$p$$ splitting parameters, the time complexity grows $$p$$-fold!
+In this blog post, we have demonstrated how to handle reinforcement learning problems with multiple objectives by introducing the notion of a Pareto frontier.
+We also explain how to extend the mathematical concepts derived for the scalar reward case in the specific context of policy gradient algorihms to higher dimensions via the radial algorithm.
+A key point to note is with $$p$$ splitting parameters, the time complexity grows $$p$$-fold, i.e., linearly with $$p$$.
+More importantly, for an $$n$$-dimensional reward function, the number of sampling points $$p$$ required to cover the sampling space grows exponentially with $$n$$ ($$n-1$$ to be precise).
+Thus, in comparison to an $$O(T)$$ time complexity for the policy gradient algorithm using the scalar reward function, the policy gradient algorithm employing a $$n$$-dimensional reward function imbibes a time complexity of $$O(T^n)$$!

 ***References***